mansellan/clickonce/README.md

 # Arguments

 Copious arguments are available to take full control of manifest generation, listed below.
-However, it's not necessary to set all of them explicitly, as many can be inferred from other sources.
+However, it's not necessary to set all of them explicitly, as almost all of them can be inferred from other sources.

 | Argument | Description |
 |---|---|